hyv3m1nd/classemulator/README.md

 # Class Emulator
-This project seeks to cause object-like behavior in non-OOP libraries or enhance encapsulation in objects.
+This project seeks to cause object-like behavior in non-OOP libraries or enhance encapsulation in objects by hiding function parameters when it's repetitive.
 It can emulate classes or objects.

 ## Example